Starlien95/Count-GNN/README.md

 # Count-GNN
-We provide the implementaion of Count-GNN model.
+We provide the implementaion of **"Learning to Count Isomorphisms with Graph Neural Networks"**.

 The repository is organised as follows:
 - **data/**: contains datasets.